RayHightower/RayHightower.com/_posts/2014-08-19-openrov-assembly-challenges.markdown

 comments: true
 categories: [ BeagleBone Black, Community, IoT, Linux, Node, OpenROV ]
 ---

-{% imgcap right /images/openrov_rth.jpg OpenROV fully assembled. %}
+{% include image.html img="/images/openrov_rth.jpg" caption="OpenROV fully assembled." %}

 I know this problem can be solved.
 I just haven’t figured it out yet, and I need help from the [OpenROV](http://openrov.com/) community to do so.

 _Update: The OpenROV community delivered.
 Solution: [ESC Programming and Calibration for OpenROV](/blog/2014/08/21/esc-programming-and-calibration-for-openrov/)._